 The Occupational Therapy Program offers a curriculum leading to the Master of Occupational Therapy (M.O.T.) degree for qualified students.
 The full-time, continuous, entry-level master's curriculum is designed to deliver the academic and clinical education required to prepare students for their professional role as key members of the healthcare team, and as integral practitioners in the healthcare delivery system.
 The curriculum for the Master of Occupational Therapy degree is a continuous, full-time program, extending 27 months from matriculation to graduation.
 The maximum allotted time for completion of this program is 40.5 months.
 It is also required that all Level II fieldwork must be completed within 18 months of completion of the didactic portion of the program.
 The general education, professional training, experience, and personal character development of occupational therapists uniquely prepare them to respond to the needs of individuals who face challenges participating in their daily lives.

 The Master of Occupational Therapy Program offers a balanced combination of foundational, clinical, and research coursework designed to foster therapists who are self-directed, thoughtful, and caring professionals.
 The Program provides students with a balanced complement of coursework.
-Approximately half of the course credits are obtained from foundational courses in the sciences, occupational therapy theory, and research.
+Approximately half of the course credits are obtained from foundational courses, occupational therapy theory, and research.
 The remaining credits focus on courses related to evaluation and interventions appropriate for various client populations (e.g., children, the elderly, etc.), specialized coursework in upper extremity intervention, and many opportunities for experiential (hands-on) learning.
 The practice courses facilitate students' application of content related to client evaluation and treatment using community-based and case-based learning opportunities.
 In addition to such preclinical learning opportunities, the fieldwork program is extensive and rich in the types of experiences offered to students.
 This strong curricular framework succeeds in preparing graduates who are ready - and able - to enter the profession of occupational therapy and to make a difference in the world.

 The Occupational Therapy Program is open on a competitive admission basis to applicants who have received a bachelor's degree in any field, but who have not completed an accredited occupational therapy program.
 The Program does not accept students who transfer from another Occupational Therapy Program.
 The curriculum is designed to prepare entry-level practitioners to provide occupational therapy services in the home, community, and clinical practice settings that require independent judgment, leadership, and self-directed practice.
 The educational experience provides the foundation for graduates to identify and contribute to effecting solutions to the major emergent health issues of society and contribute to the academic and clinical education of future practitioners.
 It also is designed to prepare graduates for leadership and management roles in the profession.
 The graduate will be prepared to make meaningful, ongoing contributions to society, healthcare, and the profession through leadership activities and collaborative efforts with others in occupational therapy and interdisciplinary education, practice, and research.